 The Group uses a variety of derivative financial instruments, including forward and foreign currency, commodities and securities option contracts.
 The derivative financial instruments are measured at fair value, a gain or a loss occurred from a change in the fair value of the derivative financial instruments is recognised in profit or loss of the consolidated statement of comprehensive income in the period in which it occurred.
-The fair value of the derivative financial instruments is determined using market information and valuation techniques based on prevailing market interest rates for similar financial instruments.
+The fair value of the derivative financial instruments and valuation techniques based on prevailing market interest rates for similar financial instruments.